nrouska/Recognition-of-feature-lines-3d-models/README.md

 # Recognition-of-feature-lines-3d-models
 Input: 3D meshes with known connectivity
-1. Sort all points of a 3D shape according to whether they are on a vertex, edge, or flat area.
+1.Sort all points of a 3D shape according to whether they are on a vertex, edge, or flat area.
 For this specific query, the eigenvalues of the covariance matrix of small patches can be analyzed and classified based on these values.

-2. Use the previous classification to find features lines (feature curves) defined e.g. from continuous edge points.
+2.Use the previous classification to find features lines (feature curves) defined e.g. from continuous edge points.
 For for example, in a 3D face the points that define the outline of an eye represent a characteristic line.